daxia07/prawn-dumpling/README.md

 ```
 Then visit url `localhost:8000`, you should be able to see your greetings you just wrote, then we are ready to go

-6. Install VSCode if it was not already in your computer, and configure your launch.json as instructed in official [webpage](https://www.gatsbyjs.org/docs/debugging-the-build-process/ "webpage"). **Don't Forget To Add `frontend` to your launch configuration path!**
+6. Install VSCode if it was not already in your computer, and configure your launch.json as instructed in official [webpage](https://www.gatsbyjs.org/docs/debugging-the-build-process/ "webpage").

 7. Install devDeps eslint, eslint-plugin-react and prettier
 ```